lwjohnst86/nfs484-1484-exams/final/notes.md

-The n-3 long chain polyunsaturated fatty acids (n-3 LC-PUFA) eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are precursors to potent anti-inflammatory molecules and may favourably modify serum lipoprotein composition.
+The n-3 long chain polyunsaturated fatty acids (n-3 LC-PUFA) eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are precursors to potent anti-inflammatory molecules.
 While EPA and DHA can be obtained from the diet, we can also synthesize them from the FA alpha-linolenic acid (ALA).
 The n-6 LC-PUFA equivalent of the n-3 LC-PUFA is arachidonic acid (ARA) and is the precursor to potent pro-inflammatory molecules.
 As with the n-3 LC-PUFA, ARA can be